ECC-BFMC/BFMC2020.Startup.C/README.md

-# BFMC Startup C
+# BFMC - Startup C Project

-This repository contains a small example application written in C/C++ to communication and control the robot movements.
-It runs on Raspberry Pi.
+The project contains the firmware for communicating with the Nucleo and control the robot movements (Speed with constant current consumption, speed with constant speed and steering);

 ## Requirements
 You need to install **cmake** and **boost** library for compilation.